amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 ***purpose of C***—It is important to recognise that C was created to implement operating systems at a time when even the most expensive computers had a 24-bit CPU and 1 MB of RAM, and many had only a 16-bit CPUs and 16 KB of RAM.
 The ability directly to manipulate the hardware was of paramount importance to C. The designers did not equip C with sophisticated high-level abstraction facilities, because such features were unnecessary for the intended purpose and they would only have bloated the language.
 Although C was used on many enterprise-scale projects in the 1980s, it was clear to everyone that this was not the application domain that suited C. OO thus came to the rescue.
 Today, C has returned to its roots: small-scale, hardware-level programming.
 Hence, an experienced programmer who uses C should be familiar with at least one microcontroller platform, such as the popular ARM Cortex-M family.

-Do note that C, the language, is eminently capable of handling any level of complexity.
-It is the average C programmer who cannot.
-Very few large projects now use C. The Linux kernel is one of those few.
+Do note that C, the language, is eminently capable of handling any level of complexity; it is the average C programmer who cannot.
+For this reason, only a few large projects use C, these days.
+The Linux kernel is one of those few.
 This famous open-source project admits into their midst only the most proficient C programmers.

-## *objective*
+# OBJECTIVE

 In the 1990s, the IT industry was consumed by an almost-irrational enthusiasm for OO.
 There were many reasons why the industry adopted OO wholesale, but the primary motivator was the desire to manage the rampant increase in software complexity.